-• Added calcEnsembleENMs () to compute ENMs on each conformation of a given ensemble to obtain an ensemble of modes.

-• Added ModeEnsemble and sdarray classes as the basic

-data types for signature dynamics.

-• Added functions such as calcSignatureSqFlucts(),

-• Added calcEnsembleSpectralOverlaps() to obtain dynamical
+- Added calcEnsembleENMs () to compute ENMs on each conformation of a given ensemble to obtain an ensemble of modes. - Added ModeEnsemble and sdarray classes as the basic data types for signature dynamics. - Added functions such as calcSignatureSqFlucts(), calcSignatureCrossCorr(), calcSignatureFractVariance() to extract signature dynamics. - Added calcEnsembleSpectralOverlaps() to obtain dynamical overlaps/distances among the conformations in a given ensemble.